Add custom page headers to a workbook

 Add a new header

-2. Open the Layout settings.
+2. Open the Workbook navigation section.

 A user hovers over the add new header option.